celsiusnarhwal/firewhale/README.md

 > Do you use [Watchtower](https://containrrr.dev/watchtower)?
 [Read this](#a-note-on-watchtower)
 > before using Firewhale.

+## How?

+Firewhale is built on top of [Caddy](https://caddyserver.comFirewhale is built on top of [Caddy](https://caddyserver.com) and dynamically generates a [Caddyfile](https://caddyserver.com/docs/caddyfile) using Docker service labels.

 ## Usage

 Firewhale is designed to be used with [Docker Compose](https://docs.docker.com/compose/).